Studio Management7 min read10 March 2026

 • Add the policy to your booking confirmation emails

-• Offer a grace period for genuine emergencies to maintain goodwill
+• Offer a grace path for genuine emergencies to maintain goodwill

 3. Use a Waitlist for Every Full Class